iFixit/git-scripts/README.md

 shouldn't ever merge in a feature branch twice, and we don't need the extra cruft lying around.

+    feature status

+Shows a graphical commit log of the history between the current branch and the remote version of the current branch (the upstream).

     feature stashes

 Lists the stashes saved on the current branch if any.